Travel Status Update

 Visit Indy is working daily in coordination with industry partners including the U.S. Travel Association, Destinations International, the Indiana Restaurant & Lodging Association, and state and local officials in line with guidance from the CDC to communicate current information and best practices.

-Beginning Monday, June 1, restaurants are allowing in-person dining at 50% indoor dining capacity, in accordance with the City of Indianapolis.
-Outdoor dining capacity is still capped at 50%.
+Beginning July 24, restaurants are currently open at 50% dining capacity, in accordance with the City of Indianapolis.

 As the situation evolves, The Indiana Restaurant & Hotel Lodging Association (InRLA) will be in constant conversation with relevant government agencies, lodging and hospitality partners, and the National Restaurant Association to ensure the organization and the local dining community have the most up-to-date information.

 The InRLA has assembled a list of Indiana restaurants offering take-out/carry out meals.
 We encourage you to continue patronizing these local businesses during this crisis.
 If you are a restaurant wanting to be added to this list, click here.

 What is the Indianapolis International Airport (IND) doing to address the COVID-19 pandemic?

 The Indianapolis Airport Authority is working to ensure the health and well-being of the public using its facilities and its employees during this ever-evolving health situation.
 They continue to stay in close contact with partners from the Centers for Disease Control and Prevention (CDC), state Department of Health, and local public health officials to follow their recommendations.
 Several dine-in restaurants at IND have closed or are only offering carry out service.
 Read more from the Indianapolis Airport Authority.

 What are hotels doing to ensure guest safety?